 The cave paintings changed to writing, then drama, then movies and what not but storytelling has the same impact that had been a thousand years ago.
-At the core, it’s emotions, which make people embrace the story as it shared the same values, principles as the people.
+At the core, it’s emotions, which make people embrace the story as it shared the same values and principles.

 Just like we share our stories to deeply connect with friends, family, and strangers the same happens with the brands too.
-They too need to share their story in front of audiences, so that people with similar values, interest and mission align with them, share their journey, become friends, become a loyal customer and finally a member of your brand’s community, who will be the promoter of your brands, and boom!
-Sales.
+They too need to share their stories in front of audiences, so that people with similar values, interest and mission align with them, share their journey, become friends, and a loyal customer.

 So why do brands don’t tell their stories if it’s so easy?